rfguimaraes/error_novaro_wine_logs/README.md

 - Add log files from the crash at Geffen Magic Tournament in the match against Ju.

+06 Aug 2020

-- Add log files and screeshot at Monster Trivia in Summer Festival (note that the screenshot shows that the menu with the options was not displayed, the game crashed when I pressed "Enter")
+- Add log files and screeshot at Monster Trivia in Summer Festival (note that the screenshot shows that the menu with the options was not displayed, the game crashed when I pressed "Enter").

+- Add log files of the very common crash when the Desert Wolf spawns in GMT (inside the instance, but before the actual tournament).